gcfrxbots/rxbot/README.md

 `ENABLE_HOTKEYS = False` || Enable or disable hotkeys for pausing, adjusting the volume, skipping songs, or removing the last song added to the queue.
 If this is set to `True` and you do not have a key binding for *all* of the hotkey functions, the bot will throw an error on startup, but the hotkeys you *have* bound will still function.
 Formatting for a keybinding is `('modifier', 'key')`, where the modifier can be `control`, `shift`, or `alt`.
 If you don't want a modifier, format it like `('key',),`.
 [List of all key IDs here.](http://bit.ly/2HfPiSZ)
+Note that you can make a hotkey for *any* command, not just the ones listed here by default.
+Just make sure to format custom hotkeys correctly, one hotkey on each line.
+And if you don't want any of the default hotkeys listed, you can simply delete the ones you don't want.

 `"!togglepause":` || Pause/play the music.